mikependon/RepoDB/RepoDb.Docs/bulk-operation-edge-cases.md

 ## Pseudo-Temporary Table (Physical/Temporary)

 In RepoDb, the bulk operations are creating a pseudo-temporary table as a stepping stone for the actual operation.
 The data is first brought into this pseudo-temporary table via [BulkInsert](https://repodb.net/operation/bulkinsert) operation.
-Then, this pseudo-temporary table is then used to promote the changes towards the actual table.
+After that, the data in the pseudo-temporary table will be promoted towards the actual table.
 It is happening behind-the-scene when calling the [BulkDelete](https://repodb.net/operation/bulkdelete), [BulkMerge](https://repodb.net/operation/bulkmerge) and [BulkUpdate](https://repodb.net/operation/bulkupdate) bulk operations.

 You can leverage the underlying RDBMS capability by specifying whether to use the "temporary" pseudo-temporary table or the "physical" pseudo-temporary table.
 To do this, simply set the `usePhysicalPseudoTempTable` argument to `true`.